Ahsoka Tano: Animated series

-The Clone Wars (2008-2014; 2020)
+The Clone Wars (2008–2014; 2020)

-Ahsoka is the main character in six of the seven seasons of Star Wars: The Clone Wars.
+Ahsoka is a main character in six of the seven seasons of Star Wars: The Clone Wars.
 She is a padawan-commander of the 501st Legion in the Grand Army of the Republic and continues to learn the ways of the Jedi as Anakin's apprentice.
 The two develop a mutual fondness, at times taking great risks to protect or save one another.
 Some of Anakin's actions taken out of concern for Ahsoka expose his darker tendencies, such as his torture of prisoners who may know her location when she goes missing.
 Ahsoka also finds mentorship from Captain Rex, a clone trooper with whom she and Anakin serve throughout the war.
 During the final arc of season five, Ahsoka is framed and imprisoned for a deadly explosion and a subsequent murder, both of which were committed by her friend Barriss Offee.
-Although eventually exonerated, she becomes disillusioned with the Jedi Council and leaves the Jedi Order in the season finale.
+Although eventually exonerated, she becomes disillusioned with the Jedi Council and departs from the Jedi Order in the season finale.

 Filoni said an initial finale concept for The Clone Wars would have had Rex escape Order 66, and his and Ahsoka's presence elsewhere would have explained both characters' absence from Revenge of the Sith.
-Ahsoka returns in the seventh and final season of The Clone Wars, which aired in 2020 on Disney+.
-She is the focus of two of the three-story arcs featured in the season.
-The second one, set during the events of Revenge of the Sith, sees her briefly reuniting with Anakin and acting as an advisor to Rex (promoted to Commander) in the 332nd Company (split from the 501st Legion) during the siege of Mandalore to capture the former Sith Lord Maul.
-When she confronts Maul, he reveals that Darth Sidious intends to make Anakin his new apprentice and offers to join forces to prevent this, but she does not believe him.
+Ahsoka returns in the seventh and final season of The Clone Wars, being the focus of two of the three story arcs featured in the season, which aired in 2020 on Disney+.
+The final four episodes, set during the events of Revenge of the Sith, sees Ahsoka briefly reuniting with Anakin and Obi-Wan prior to their leaving to Coruscant to save Chancellor Palpatine, secretly the Sith Lord Darth Sidious.
+Before departing to Mandalore, Rex is promoted to Commander in the 332nd Division (split from the 501st Legion) with Ahsoka as an advisor to capture the former Sith Lord Maul.
+During the siege of Mandalore, Ahsoka confronts Maul, he reveals that Sidious intends to make Anakin his new apprentice and offers to join forces to prevent this, but she does not believe him.
 Ahsoka defeats and captures Maul, but on the way to Coruscant, she senses her former master in trouble, though unaware that he has fallen to the dark side.
 When Order 66 is issued, Ahsoka's clone troopers, including Rex, turn on her, but she escapes and manages to remove Rex's chip controlling his brain, while also freeing Maul to create a distraction.
 Ahsoka and Rex escape the Venator-class Star Destroyer they are on before it crashes on a small moon, where they bury all the deceased clone troopers.
 Ahsoka also discards one of her lightsabers before parting ways with Rex.
 The final scene of the series depicts Darth Vader leading a search party on the moon and walking up to the remains of the ship.
 He notices Ahsoka's blade on the ground, picks it up, and ignites it, before leaving with the saber in silence.